Who will issue my diploma?

 Does it matter where I live?

-Pivot Charter School serves students who reside within Broward, Lee, and Hillsborough Counties and if spots are available, they may attend outside of their county.
+Pivot Charter School serves students who reside within Hillsborough County and if spots are available, they may attend outside of their county.
 Please inquire with the school for availability.

 Can students with IEPs (Individualized Education Plans) participate in the school?